guide

 7. Cheaper Tariff messaging:

-This tells you if you could be on another cheaper tariff with your supplier.
-It shows you the one that’s most similar – and the cheapest overall.
+This information tells you if you could be on another cheaper tariff with your energy supplier.
+It shows you the one that’s most similar to the tariff you’re already on, and it shows the tariff that’s cheapest overall.

 8. Standing charge:

 A standing charge is a daily fixed charge that goes towards the cost of supplying energy to your address.
-It includes the cost of the pipes and power lines, and maintenance of your meters.
-You pay your standing charge no matter how much energy you use.
+It pays for the cost of the pipes and power lines, and maintenance of your meters.
+It’s a bit like line rental with broadband.
+You pay your standing charge no matter how much energy your home uses – even if it doesn’t use any.

 9. Unit rates:

-A unit rate is what’s charged for each unit of energy (kWh).
+A unit rate is how much you’re charged for each unit of energy, which is measured inkWh.
 Each plan has different unit rates.
 To find out yours:

-• Check the welcome letter you were sent just after sign-up.
+Check the welcome letter you were sent just after signing up.
+Or you can:

 1. Log into your online account